Institute of the Five-Fold Ministry

 BBSCE139 Covenants

-Description: This course offers an in-depth study of the nine biblical covenants that God made with man with emphasis on their progressive revelation of the eternal purposes of God.
+Description: This course offers an in-depth study of the nine biblical covenants that God made with man,, with an emphasis on their progressive revelation of God's eternal purposes.

-BBSCE140 Revelation - The return of Christ has been called our “blessed hope.”
-In mysterious detail, the Book of Revelation prepares the way for that final event.
-As much as possible, the course attempts to clarify those predicted events yet to come.
+BBSCE140 Revelation—The return of Christ has been called our “blessed hope.”
+The Book of Revelation mysteriously prepares the way for that final event.
+The course attempts to clarify those predicted events yet to come as much as possible.
 When diverse interpretations occur, the strengths and weaknesses of each major view will be analyzed and evaluated.

 Bachelor of Arts in Biblical Studies with an emphasis on The Five-Fold Ministry